dupyo/study-note/cloud/paper.md

-# Dependencies Analysis of Performance Monitoring for Cloud Computing using Recurrent Neural Network
+# Dependencies Analysis of cloud applications for performance monitoring using recurrent neural networks